ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 ## 7. automating it using tmuxinator

 The script, showcased in the previous section, is not very user-friendly.
-Although there is a better solution (as described bellow), we still use it for a real UAV, since it allows to automated logging of terminals to separate text files (if you are interested, see scripts `~/git/uav_core/tmux_scripts/template.sh` which contains the additional logging part).
+Although there is a better solution (as described below), we still use it for a real UAV, since it allows to automated logging of terminals to separate text files (if you are interested, see scripts `~/git/uav_core/tmux_scripts/template.sh` which contains the additional logging part).
 We still present the script in this bare form, because it might be useful in some situations.
-For example, it allows nesting tmux sessions since the script is written in a way, that just "adds the windows" to an existing tmux session if you start it being within an existing tmux session.
+For example, it allows nesting tmux sessions since the script is written in a way, that "adds the windows" to an existing tmux session if you start it being within an existing tmux session.

-But much cleaner solution for simulations is to use [Tmuxinator](https://github.com/tmuxinator/tmuxinator).
+But a much cleaner solution for simulations is to use [Tmuxinator](https://github.com/tmuxinator/tmuxinator).
 Tmuxinaotr is a utility designed specifically for defining tmux sessions.
 Tmux session is defined using a single `yml` file with much cleaner syntax.
-We suggest to read tmuxinator tutorial and play with its template.
+We suggest reading the tmuxinator tutorial and play with its template.
-Command `tmuxinator new test_session` will create new session **test_session** and fills in the template.
+Command `tmuxinator new test_session` will create a new session **test_session** and fills in the template.

 Examples of tmuxinator files can be found in subfolders of [simulation/example_tmux_scripts](https://github.com/ctu-mrs/simulation/tree/master/example_tmux_scripts), e.g., [one_drone_gps](https://github.com/ctu-mrs/simulation/blob/master/example_tmux_scripts/one_drone_gps/session.yml).
-New session can be launched using the bash script **start.sh** located along the **session.yml** in the subfolders.
+A new session can be launched using the bash script **start.sh** located along the **session.yml** in the subfolders.
 Since [tmuxinator](https://github.com/tmuxinator/tmuxinator) normally stores its sessions in **~/.tmuxinator**, we launch them using start.sh from the local location to be still able to version them using git.